kevinkong/Emmagee/README.md

 ## Why should I use Emmagee?

-Unlike other performance test tools which only monitor system level status, Emmagee provides the ability to monitor any single App.
+Unlike other performance test tools that only do system-level monitoring, Emmagee provides the ability to monitor any single App.
 Other advantages that you should not miss:
 * Open source
 * Easy to use
-* Floating window redenring  real-time process status
+* Floating window rendering real-time process status
 * CSV format report that can be converted into any other format you want
 * Fully support Android 2.2 and above